 A little praise can go a long way.
 “Thank you, you’re… a gem… a real peach… a rock star… a genius… seriously incredible… the bee’s knees… the best…

-4 I’m so thankful for everything you bring to the table
+4 I’m so thankful for everything you bring to the team

 What are you thankful for about this person?
 “I’m so thankful for… your amazing sense of humor, even when things are hard… the way you jumped in and started contributing right away… everything you’ve done for this monster-size project…

 6 Thanks a million

 Use this fun phrase with folks you have a close relationship with (probably not your boss).
 Other variations include “Thanks a ton” and “Thanks a bunch.”

 What do you appreciate?
 Customize this phrase for your wonderful recipient.
 “I truly appreciate… all your time spent on this… your energy and passion for the launch… your invaluable guidance on my thesis…”

 Sometimes a message that says “I see you” is all that’s needed.

 11 From the bottom of my heart, thank you

 Did you just receive a huge favor?
 Show how grateful you are.